kedbin/relearn.ing/DEPLOYMENT_GUIDE.md

 ## 1. Core Philosophy (The "Why")
 This is an **engineering log for both code and existence**.

+### "v0.1.0-beta // Continuous Integration for the Self"
+We treat personal growth as a DevOps pipeline, not a waterfall project.
 *   **The Dual Mission:** "Debugging the Cloud.
 Refactoring Life."
 We apply the same rigorous systems thinking to GCP architectures as we do to biological habits.
+*   **Eternal Beta:** We are not "v1.0" gurus.
+We are buggy, work-in-progress software.
+We ship "beta" habits, expecting failures (exceptions), patching them, and deploying the fix.
 *   **Anti-Hype:** We do not celebrate tools; we celebrate *velocity* and *leverage*.
 *   **Failure-First:** We document the 50 failed prompts, not just the one that worked.
 *   **Grounded in Reality:** Arguments must be backed by economic models (e.g., Solow-Swan), cognitive science (e.g., Extended Mind), or hard metrics (e.g., "hours saved").